Cantera/workshop-websites/materials.md

 title: Workshop Materials
 ---

-The materials that will be covered in the workshop will be available in the form of Jupyter Notebooks on GitHub: <https://github.com/Cantera/symposium-2022-materials>
+The materials that will be covered in the workshop will be available in the form of Jupyter Notebooks on GitHub: (link to be provided).

 ## Installing Cantera